EvitaKnits/stitch-space/README.md

 Through a combination of automated testing written using Jest for JavaScript, and manual testing from the front-end, I achieved a good coverage of test cases.
 The code I wrote was also passed through validators/linters at the end to ensure adherence to coding standards and best practices, ultimately aiming for robust and maintainable code.

-### Automated Testing

-When I was sufficiently through my project to have a stable enough codebase, I added basic automated testing for the core functionality of the application, using React Testing Library.

 ### Manual Testing

 This made up the bulk of the testing and was carried out continuously throughout the build, ensuring each change had the intended result.